 |Detection method||Film age, imaging instrument manufacturer, exposure time|

 Under optimal western blotting conditions, a chemiluminescent signal can last for 6–24 hr.
 The level and duration of light generation depends on the specific substrate being used and the enzyme-to-substrate ratio in the system.
 Although the amount of substrate on a blot is relatively constant, the amount of enzyme present depends on the amount added and other factors (Table 2).
 Too much enzyme conjugate applied to a western blot system is one of the biggest causes of signal variability, dark background, short signal duration, and low sensitivity.
-A signal emission curve that decays slowly (Figure 3) is desirable as it demonstrates that each component of the system has been optimized and allows reproducible results.
+A signal emission curve that decays slowly (see figure below) is desirable as it demonstrates that each component of the system has been optimized and allows reproducible results.
 A signal that decays too quickly can cause variability, low sensitivity, high background, and problems with signal documentation.
 A long-lasting signal minimizes variability in results due to transfer efficiency, different manufacturer lots of substrate, and other factors.
 The oxidation reaction of the HRP molecules with luminol in the substrate produces free radicals in addition to the light being produced.
 An abundance of HRP in the system will create an abundance of free radicals, speeding the probability of HRP inactivation.
 Free radicals may also damage the antigen, antibodies, and the membrane, resulting in reduced effectiveness of re-probing.
 The figure below provides an example of signal emission curves generated with short- and long- duration substrates.

 Direct detection uses a labeled primary antibody.
 Because incubation with a secondary antibody is eliminated, this strategy takes less time than a classic western blot.
 Additionally, background signal from cross-reactivity with the secondary antibody is eliminated.
 Direct detection also enables probing for multiple targets simultaneously.
 Labeling a primary antibody, however, sometimes has an adverse effect on its immunoreactivity, and allows for no signal amplification.
 As the direct method is generally less sensitive than an indirect detection, it is most useful when the target is relatively abundant.
 One option is biotinylating the primary antibody, which is an indirect method that both amplifies the signal and eliminates the need for a secondary antibody.
 Labeling with biotinylation reagents typically results in more than one biotin moiety per antibody molecule.
 Each biotin moiety is capable of interacting with enzyme-conjugated avidin, streptavidin, or Thermo Scientific NeutrAvidin Protein (Cat.
 No. 31000).
 Essentially, the biotin-binding conjugate replaces a secondary antibody, and its appropriate molar concentration is the same as if a secondary antibody were used.
 The small size of biotinylation reagents (typically less than 2 kDa) compared to enzymes (40 kDa for HRP; 140 kDa for AP) often reduces steric hindrance, allowing greater functionality of the labeled primary antibody.